-A combination of professional development training in biological safety (xxx credit hours) and direct biological safety experience (6 years at 100%) may be substituted for the basic academic requisite according to the discretion of the RC.
+A combination of professional development training in biological safety and direct biological safety experience may be substituted for the basic academic requisite according to the discretion of the RC.
 The applicant is responsible for demonstrating to the committee that their training and experience are equivalent to the requirements above.